NCDgov/ncd-site/_posts/2009-07-06-national-council-on-disability-to-hear-presentations-from-regional-leaders-on-transition-for-youth-with-disabilities.md

   Leaders on Transition for Youth with Disabilities
 collection_name: newsroom
 date: 2009-07-06
+tags:
-tag: Press Release
+  - Press Release
 policy_areas:
   - Youth Perspectives
 ---

 J﻿uly 5, 2009

 **WASHINGTON—**The National Council on Disability (NCD), as part of its 2 ½ day quarterly meeting, will hear presentations and discuss transition for youth with disabilities at the Minneapolis Marriott City Center, 30 South 7th Street, Minneapolis, MN, from 10:30 a.m. until noon on Tuesday, July 21, 2009.
 All times are Central Daylight Savings.
 This meeting is open to the public.

 Transition speakers will address Project C3, which has provided resource mapping internships that have assisted over 150 youth with disabilities across Minnesota gain valuable work experience; E-Connect, a modified mentoring program that utilizes electronic communication and occasional face-to-face meetings to connect high school students with employees of local companies that may have a strong technology component in their day to day operations; and Pathways to Employment, which is aimed at increasing competitive employment of people with disabilities.

 Youth transition speakers include: